Skip navigation

 How the Test is Performed

 The blood pressure cuff is immediately deflated.
 Blotting paper is touched to the cuts every 30 seconds until the bleeding stops.
-The health care provider records the time it takes for the cuts to stop bleeding.
+The provider records the time it takes for the cuts to stop bleeding.

 How to Prepare for the Test

-How the Test Will Feel
+How the Test will Feel

 Why the Test is Performed